sanyogsakenkok/AnalDestroyerScript/README.md

 ![jump](https://github.com/user-attachments/assets/815cb43b-6a51-47b7-9c93-0e734b95c2d9)

 [Q] - SpeedHack *(legit/rage function)*
-Base Value: 20(you can change this parameter)
+Base Value: 1.5(you can change this parameter)

-- **Speedhack** increases your speed to 20 and you will be faster than killer
+- **Speedhack** multiplies your speed to value setted by you
-- For it's work you need Press Q and use any emotion(Press 1 or 2)
+- For it's work you need Hold Q and run/walk/crouch

 ***SpeedHack Showcase:***